Bingley Urban District: History

 The novelist John Braine worked for the BUDC in Bingley Library for several years in the 1950s.
 During this period, he wrote Room at the Top, which allowed him to give up his day job.
 However, some commented that the novel painted Bradford (and the wider area) as a "seedy, immoral place", and the BUDC criticised the library in Bingley for buying six copies of the novel.

-In 1974, the Bingley UD was merged into the newly formed Metropolitan District of Bradford, along with the other Aire Valley urban districts of Baildon, Ilkley, Shipley and Silsden, and the Municipal Borough of Keighley.
+In 1974, the Bingley Urban District was merged into the newly formed Metropolitan District of Bradford, along with the other Aire Valley urban districts of Baildon, Ilkley, Shipley and Silsden, and the Municipal Borough of Keighley.